-An output device is any additional machine, that is peripheral to the main computer, but which performs a specific function, be it visual like a monitor or audio like speakers.
+An output device is any peripheral to the main computer that converts data into a form that users can perceive, be it visual (e.g. through a monitor) or audible (e.g. through speakers).
 The term 'output device' covers a wide range of hardware that connects to your computer via cables, Bluetooth, or even over Wi-Fi, such as printers.

-Peripheral devices convert data from the main computer in order to complete their specific functions.
+Peripheral devices process data from the main computer in order to complete their specific functions.
 And, because there are so many different kinds of output devices, output data can be drastically different.
-However, no matter if it is a mouse, external monitor or even speakers, they all share core principles of using data from the PC and converting it for their own use cases.
+However, all share core principles of using data from the PC and converting it for their own use cases.

 Display output devices

-Monitors turn the data they receive from the main PC into a visual medium, which is typically in the form of a graphical user interface (GUI).
+Monitors present the data they receive from the main PC in a visual format, which is typically in the form of a graphical user interface (GUI).
 Through the GUI, a user can interact with the computer's core functions, either indirectly, with the keyboard or mouse, or directly if the monitor has touch screen functions.

 Audio output devices

-Sound equipment and units of audio hardware are also among the most sought-after output devices, beyond external monitors.
-Translating data into sound, these normally take the form of internal speakers built into a notebook, for example, or external speakers.
-Although the speakers that are fitted into many laptops, phones or tablets won't require a lot of configuration, external audio devices do require some setting up, either by running cables between the PC and the hardware or through wireless technology such as Bluetooth or Wi-Fi.
+Although the speakers fitted into many laptops, phones and tablets won't require any configuration, external audio devices do require some setting up, either by running cables between the PC and the hardware or through wireless protocols such as Bluetooth or Wi-Fi.

-The key functions of audio output devices are not only to playback audio tied with sound and video files but to express any notifications that arise in the day-to-day running of the operating system and software.
-Pings may be expressed when an email is received, for example, or when software encounters an error of some kind.
+The key functions of audio output devices are not only to transmit sound from audio and video files or from calls, but to alert users to any notifications that arise in the day-to-day running of the operating system and software.
+Audio notifications may be expressed when an email is received, for example, or when software encounters an error of some kind.

 Physical output devices

-Aside from display and audio output devices, there's another type of device that offers an output once pumped with information.
-Physical output devices create something tangible and yep, you've guessed it, a printer is the best example in this category.
+Aside from display and audio hardware, there's another type of device that offers an output once supplied with information.
+Physical output devices use input data to create something tangible and yep, you've guessed it, a printer is the best example in this category.

-These could be standard 2D printers, reproducing words on a piece of paper.
-They could also include 3D printed outputs - creating entire objects.
+These could be standard 2D printers, reproducing text or images on a piece of paper.
+More recently, this category has been expanded to include 3D printers outputs - which create entire physical objects based on digital models and instructions.
 Of course, this latter category is a little more complicated than standard 2D printers.

 Other output devices